klmnden/azure-docs.tr-tr/articles/azure-stack/azure-stack-registration.md

 ## <a name="prerequisites"></a>Önkoşullar

-Kaydetmeden önce aşağıdakiler yerinde gerekir:
+Kaydetmeden önce aşağıdaki yerinde gerekir:

  - Kimlik bilgilerinizi doğrulayın
  - PowerShell dil modunu ayarlayın